AstarNetwork/astar-docs/docs/integrations/indexers/thegraph.md

 ## Prerequisites

-Before you run The Graph node in a server, you must install:
+Before you run The Graph node on a server, you will need to install:

 - [Docker](https://docs.docker.com/get-docker/): Containerization platform for software solutions
 - [`docker-compose`](https://docs.docker.com/compose/install/) : Used to automate interactions between docker containers
 - [JQ](https://stedolan.github.io/jq/download/): JSON processor for graph requests

-In this guide, you will learn how to run an Astar node for getting more insight into the transactions of blockchain, providing indexing data to The Graph node.
+In this guide, we will demonstrate how to run an Astar node for getting more insight into the transactions on the blockchain, by providing indexing data to The Graph node.

 ## Running Graph node

-After successfully running an [RPC node](https://docs.astar.network/docs/nodes/archive-node/), The Graph node needs to be installed and configured to connect to a separate computer.
-If you are running a self-signed RPC node, you need to set up an extra environment variable for allowance.
+After successfully running an [RPC node](https://docs.astar.network/docs/nodes/archive-node/), The Graph node will need to be installed and configured to connect to a separate computer.
+If you are running a self-signed RPC node, you will need to set up an extra environment variable for allowance.

 The first step is to clone the [Graph Node repository](https://github.com/graphprotocol/graph-node/):